friedrith/clean-code/rules/prefer-polymorphism-to-if-else.md

 ```

 This approach based on polymorphism is more scalable.
 It also hides some complexity and helps to keep the code clean.

+Benefits:

+- make the function shorter (shorter is better)
+- it is scalable to other modification (adding the currency symbol on the left or right depending on the locale for example)